 The other category of impure public goods corresponds to common pool resources, studied by Vincent and Elinor Ostrom ; they correspond to situations where there is rivalry but little possible exclusion.
 Their shared exploitation is as old as the world.
 Institutional economics, law and public policy work has shown that sustainable management of these assets, especially at the local level, does not require the use of either the market or the State, but requires the establishment of a community management institution (Ostrom, 1990).
 Its operating principle is equity : a community brings together different people to act together on the basis of commonly agreed constraints, particularly with regard to burdens.

-Thus, Dutch farmers, meeting since the Middle Ages in a polder to manage the dam – windmill – canal complex, were co-obligated to manage it together by forming a community called Wateringue or Waterschap.
-This type of association is found in many places to manage land, mountain pastures, forests… and water (Bisses du Valais suisse, water courts in the Spanish Levant, etc.).
+Thus, Dutch farmers, meeting since the Middle Ages in a polder to manage the dyke – windmill – canal complex, were co-obligated to manage it together by forming a community called Wateringue or Waterschap.
+This type of association is found in many places to manage land, mountain pastures, forests… and water (Bisses/Suonen in Swiss Valais, water tribunals in the Spanish huertas, etc.).
 Today in France, the members of an irrigators’ association have a fair but not egalitarian rule for distributing charges (for example according to the surface area, the type of crop, but not the quantities of water because there are no meters).

-Club property is theoretically exclusive and free from rivalry.
+Club good is theoretically exclusive and free from rivalry.
 They appeared in the English and French bourgeoisies in the 18th century: individuals freely co-opted themselves to share the costs of activities, such as reading newspapers at a time when they were expensive.
 But first they had to be admitted, and pay a contribution, in principle equal.
 The first water networks in English cities were organized into private clubs.
-Our water utilities are also club goods, first because at first, home water was considered a comfort, even a luxury, and we didn’t have to subscribe.
+Our water utilities are also club goods, first because in the beginning, home water was considered a comfort, even a luxury, and we didn’t have to subscribe.

 On the other hand, the law in 1894 forced Parisian buildings to be connected to the sewer system in the name of public health; and under these conditions, sanitation was paid for through local taxes.
 Even today, in France, we are free to buy drinking water or not, but in principle there is enough pressure for all subscribers to take water when they want, so there is no rivalry.
-It is possible to be excluded either for non-payment of the invoice, which is rare or even prohibited for reasons of public health, or for technical impossibility of connection.
+It is possible to be excluded either for non-payment of the invoice (which has become rare or even prohibited for reasons of public health), or for technical impossibility of connection.

 Why open the water service to everyone?
 This is of course for public health reasons, and it justifies reducing the rigour of “cost recovery”.
 This is the economic justification for social pricing : the under-consumption resulting from free choice must be circumvented by granting aid.